epiasini/pymuvr/README.md

 See `test/test_pymuvr.py` for detailed examples of usage.

 ## License
-This package is licensed under GPLv3.
+This package is licensed under version 3 of the GPL or any later version.
 See COPYING for details.